tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Delivery-Writeup.md

 {% assign imgDir="HTB-Delivery-Writeup" %}

 # Introduction
 The hack the box machine "Delivery" is an easy machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
-Exploiting this machine requires knowledge in the areas of password cracking.
+Exploiting this machine requires knowledge in the areas of basic web enumeration, [business logic vulnerabilities](https://portswigger.net/web-security/logic-flaws) and rule-based password cracking.
+What makes this machine particularly interesting is that hints are provided for the `root` user's password, meaning that one does not require a password hash to crack this password.
+Instead, automatic password guesses can be performed by abusing the `su` command.

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">

-By enumerating the target, it is possible to discover two web applicatoin.
-These are vulnerable to the [ticket trick]() vulnerability.
+By enumerating the target, it is possible to discover two web applications.
+One of the web applications consists of a help desk website where anyone can create an account and a ticket.
+An email is created for each ticket and this email belongs to the domain "delivery.htb".
+Information can then be added to a ticket by emailing its corresponding email.
+However, the other web application allows any one with a "delivery.htb" email to sign up and access an internal chat.

+After signing up with a ticket email and verifying it through a verification link sent to the ticket which corresponds to the email address, it is possible to find SSH credentials in the internal chat.
+In addition, the chat contains the information that many users' passwords are variations of the string 'PleaseSubscribe!'.
+It is possible to generate variations of this string using hashcat's rule engine and then guess the `root` user's password using the generated list of passwords and the tool [sucrack](https://github.com/hemp3l/sucrack).

 # Exploitation
 We start by performing an nmap scan by executing `nmap -sS -sC -sV -p- 10.10.10.222`.
 The `-sS` `-sC` and `-sV` flags instructs nmap to perform a SYN scan to identify open ports followed by a script and version scan on the ports which were identified as open.
 The `-p-` flag instructs nmap to scan all the ports on the target.
 From the scan results, shown below, we can see that port 22, 80 and 8065 where identified as open.
 The first port is SSH while the other two are two web applications communicating over HTTP.